Jennifer Byrne: Early life

-Byrne was born in Melbourne and attended St Margaret's School as a boarding student.
+Byrne was born in Melbourne, Australia, and attended St Margaret's School as a boarding student.

 Career

-Byrne began her career in journalism at age 16, as a cadet at Melbourne's The Age newspaper.
-At age 23, she became the paper's San Francisco correspondent and later a feature writer.
+Byrne began her career in journalism at the age of 16, as a cadet at Melbourne's The Age newspaper.
+When she was 23, she became the paper's San Francisco correspondent and later a feature writer.

 Byrne's television work began as a researcher for This Day Tonight's Melbourne unit and later as a reporter for Nationwide.
 After returning to print media as assistant-editor of The Ages "Monthly Review", she moved back to television in 1982, on Nine Network's Sunday program.
 On Sunday, in 1985, she won a Logie for her story on Paul Keating's tax summit.
 From 1986 to 1993, Byrne worked on the Nine Network's current affairs program 60 Minutes.
 She has also presented ABC TV's Foreign Correspondent.
 In 2005, Byrne narrated the ABC mockumentary television show We Can Be Heroes.
-Starting in 2006, she hosted First Tuesday Book Club, a panel book review program, alongside regular commentators Marieke Hardy and Jason Steger on ABC.
+Starting in 2006, she hosted First Tuesday Book Club, a panel book review program on ABC, alongside regular commentators Marieke Hardy and Jason Steger.
 The series was later renamed The Book Club and concluded in 2017.
-A spinoff series of specials from this program is titled Jennifer Byrne Presents.
+A spin-off series of specials from this program is titled Jennifer Byrne Presents.

 In the mid-1990s, Byrne worked as a publishing director at Reed Books.
-In 2008, Byrne joined ABC NewsRadio to work as a co-host during the evening drive slot (4–7 pm).
-In recent times, Byrne has been a regular panellist on Network Ten's The Project and has guest starred on an episode of Talkin' 'Bout Your Generation.
+In 2008, she joined ABC NewsRadio to work as a co-host during the evening drive slot (4–7 pm).
+In recent times, Byrne has been a regular panellist on Network Ten's The Project and has guest-starred on an episode of Talkin' 'Bout Your Generation.

 In 2019, Byrne began hosting the Australian version of Mastermind and its celebrity edition.
 She left the role in 2020, with Marc Fennell replacing her.

-She currently is the voice of 10 News First, doing the voiceovers for bulletin intros and promotions.
+Byrne currently is the voice of 10 News First, doing the voice-overs for bulletin intros and promotions.